SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/introduction.md

   parameters: "{ \"admin_email\" : \"user@example.com\", \"description\" : \"System for ABAP Pipeline\" }"
 ```

+The example values are a suggestion.
+Please change them accordingly and don't forget to enter your own email address.
 Please be aware that creating a SAP Cloud ABAP Environment instance may incur costs.

 ### 4. Configuration for the Communication